solaire80/Home-SOC-Lab/Labs/01-Wazuh-Installation/README.md

 All three services reported an **active (running)** status, confirming a successful installation.

 ---

+## Result

+The installation completed successfully, and all core Wazuh components were operational.
+The dashboard was accessible over HTTPS, and the server was ready for endpoint enrollment in the following lab.

 ### Figure 1 – Wazuh Dashboard Login Page